SouthernMade/beacon-toolkit/README.md

 ## Detecting

 The default UUID is searched for on all major/minors.
-You can use my [pi-beacon configuration](https://github.com/jramos/raspbian-ua-netinst-conf#pi-beacon) to convert a Raspberry Pi into an iBeacon that broadcasts the default UUID.
+The BKON beacons have been configured to broadcast this UUID.

 ### Logging